KQM-git/TCL/characters/electro/raiden.md

 {% tab title="C2" %}
 ### Steelbreaker

-Secret Art: Musou Shinsetsu's Musou no Hitotachi and Musou Isshin attacks will ignore 60% of opponents' DEF.
+While using Musou no Hitotachi and in the Musou Isshin state applied by Secret Art: Musou Shinsetsu, the Raiden Shogun's attacks ignore 60% of opponents' DEF.
+* The effects of The Raiden Shogun's C2 applies to both her Elemental Burst and Elemental skill.
 {% endtab %}

 {% tab title="C3" %}